Jarot Winarno: Regent

 In the 2015 regency election, Winarno made a second run for regent with Askiman as his running mate, defeating two other pairs of candidates.
 They were sworn in as regent on 17 February 2016.
 Winarno won reelection for a second term in 2020 with Sudiyanto as running mate, defeating two other candidates including Askiman and winning 114,529 votes (47.95%).
 Politically, he is a member of the NasDem Party.

 Winarno suffered a stroke in 2021, which immobilized him for a time, and in that same year his deputy Sudiyanto died of an illness.
 During that period, Sintang's regional secretary Yosepha performed much of their duties.
 In 2024, during a protest against perceived poor waste handling in Sintang following the closure of a landfill in 2021, locals dumped truckloads of waste in front of his office.
 In 2021, Winarno announced that oil palm plantations in Sintang would be limited to 200 thousand hectares (compared to 170 thousand in 2020), with 865 thousand hectares out of 1.2 million hectares of Sintang's jungle areas being designated as conserved areas.

 Personal life

-He is married to Fauziah Jainal Ikhsan, also a physician by training, and the couple has one children.
+He is married to Fauziah Zainal Ehsan, also a physician by training, and the couple has one children.
 On his 65th birthday in 2025, he launched two books on his life and career in Sintang.